 OML can be used to develop reactive web apps and mobile apps for tablets and phones.
 A reactive web app includes a responsive interface that runs in a web browser and is adapted to various devices and screen sizes.
 A mobile app developed with Service Studio consists of OML that is wrapped in a native app shell that utilizes the Apache Cordova mobile application framework.
 It is optimized to access the mobile device's capabilities and can work offline.

 Service Studio is a "low-code" IDE that includes WYSIWYG drag-and-drop components that make app development more accessible for beginners.
 Modules designed in Service Studio make up the various elements of an application, such as the home screen and customer contact forms.
 As users create and save a module in Service Studio, the OML file is generated to store the module.

-Once the user is finished developing an app or creating an update for an already existing app, he can publish it by clicking the green "1-Click Publish" button in Service Studio.
+Once a user is finished developing an app or creating an update for an already existing app, they can publish it by clicking the green "1-Click Publish" button in Service Studio.
 All the app resources are sent to the OutSystems Platform server and the OML source code is compiled by the OutSystems compiler into Microsoft .NET or Java files.